gjbex/Deploying-LLMs-locally/source-code/preprocessing/README.md

 # Preprocessing

-This directory cntains some examples of data preprocessing.
+This directory contains some examples of data preprocessing.

 ## What is it?